S7R4nG3/tf-guard/README.md

 This package serves as my solution to that problem, allowing the flexibility of the full Golang language to allow users to write their own custom logic and rules for their resources within a provided Terraform plan.

+This package intakes your Terraform plan (in JSON formatting) and your own defined resource rules (as functions extending the `Rule` type) and returns a simple ordered evaluation of those rules against the resources defined within your plan.

+By removing the overhead of having to dig through the resources and their attributes in your plan files, you can instead focus on writing rules to evaluate your resources and take appropriate actions based on the results.

 ## Usage

 The package requires that a JSON formatted Terraform plan file be collected containing the resources that are to be evaluated.
 This can be accomplished with 2 Terraform commands: